moby/moby/docs/reference/commandline/dockerd.md

 The `btrfs` driver is very fast for `docker build` - but like `devicemapper` does not share executable memory between devices.
-Use `docker daemon -s btrfs -g /mnt/btrfs_partition`.
+Use `dockerd -s btrfs -g /mnt/btrfs_partition`.

 The `zfs` driver is probably not as fast as `btrfs` but has a longer track record on stability.
 Thanks to `Single Copy ARC` shared blocks between clones will be cached only once.
-Use `docker daemon -s zfs`.
+Use `dockerd -s zfs`.
 To select a different zfs filesystem set `zfs.fsname` option as described in [Storage driver options](#storage-driver-options).

 The `overlay` is a very fast union filesystem.
 It is now merged in the main Linux kernel as of [3.18.0](https://lkml.org/lkml/2014/10/26/137).
-Call `docker daemon -s overlay` to use it.
+Call `dockerd -s overlay` to use it.

 > **Note:**
 > As promising as `overlay` is, the feature is still quite young and should not